hartman8227/hartman8227.github.io/content/post/20250716-new-workflow.md

 Ok, so that seems to have been a failure. lets try doing a hugo build and see if that works.

 Nope.
 I have no clue what's going on.
 Lets sleep on it and see if I can figure a solution.

+Figured it out.
+I goofed up my site configuration, and as a result new pages weren't building.
+Now I just need to move this branch to main.
+I think that may be a future me problem.